rohithegde/rohithegde.github.com/_posts/2022-01-11-az-700-certification-preparation.md

 - **It was an exam of 1 hour 50 min with 51 questions and passing score of 70%**.
 - I felt a bit stressed cause the length of the questions were a lot and it took me a while to understand the context before answering the questions.
 51 questions in 110 minutes ie around 2 min for each question isnt easy !
 - It took me 55 minutes to complete 25 questions.
 Very different from the above practice tests.
-- There wasnt many theoretical questions.
-A lot of practical questions in which you are given a scenario and expected to recommend a solution or answer a point to show that you understood it well.
+- There werent many theoretical questions.
+The exam had a lot of practical questions in which you are given a scenario and expected to recommend a solution or answer a point to show that you understood it well.
 So definitely not something you can complete in a jiffy.
 - The final 10 questions were 2 cases studies which had a lot of content to go through.
 I had 30 min left.
 It took me 15 min each to complete each case study.
 The questions were such that I had to re-visit multiple tabs to understand the chain of details around the specific resource.
 - I submitted the exam with a few seconds to spare.
 - I had flagged around 7 questions whose answer I wasnt sure of.
 Needed bit more time to read the question better.
 But wasnt able to review them again due to time constraints.